X me + Publishing: Judith Barrow’s Traditional – Happiness Between Tails

 As I experiment with AI (Artificial Intelligence) for podcasting, I’m especially intrigued to learn that now there are ones that’ll convert one’s voice into a whole other language!
 This example of it totally blows my mind!

 Amazing as the increasing sophistication of such technology is, I can’t help loving snail-mail too.
-Here Juergen (and Baxxter, his extremely charming dog) from Loy, Germany, makes a persuasive case and shows examples h-e-r-e of why and how all of us need to dive headlong into postcard nirvana.
+Juergen from Loy, Germany, and his charming dog named Baxxter make a persuasive case with examples h-e-r-e for why and how all of us need to dive into postcard nirvana.

 Since we’ve touched on dogs, it was while I was walking my dear K-D-doggie that I met a neighbor who’s worked hard to ensure that no one on her block gets forgotten during the pandemic.
 Besides Zooming and keeping people posted on who needs what, she even handed out copies of a book she loves.
 “An Invisible Thread,” by Laura Schroff, is the moving story of a woman who reached out to a needy kid and experienced “who rescued who?”

 This is how I reviewed it for Amazon and Goodreads: “Unflinchingly honest — and inspiring!
 Warts and all, Laura demonstrates how even imperfect care of each other can impact us in wonderful ways we’d never predict.”